-To check for software updates, patches, or service packs for UFT, visit the Software Support Site.
+To check for software updates, patches, or service packs for UFT One, visit the Software Support Site.

-Working with UFT requires a license.
-When you install UFT, you select one of the following license types:
+Working with UFT One requires a license.
+When you install UFT One, you select one of the following license types:

-A permanent seat license that is specific to the computer on which it is installed (includes a 60-day demo license)
+A permanent seat license that is specific to the computer on which it is installed.

-A network-based concurrent license that can be used by multiple UFT users
+A network-based concurrent license that can be used by multiple UFT One users

 You can change your license type at any time (as long as you are logged in with administrator permissions on your computer).
 For example, if you are currently working with a seat license, you can choose to connect to a concurrent license server, if one is available on your network.

-For information on modifying your license information, see the Unified Functional Testing Installation Guide.
+For information on modifying your license information, see the UFT One Installation Guide.